learnwithparam/shiny-happiness/README.md

 ### Option 1: Local Development (Recommended)

-This automatically creates a virtual environment (`.venv`), installs dependencies, and starts JupyterLab.
+This automatically checks for `uv` (installing it if needed), creates a virtual environment, installs dependencies, and starts JupyterLab.

 ```bash
 # 1. Setup & Install